huifenqi/arch/decisions/0006-replace-svn-with-git.md

-# 6. replace svn with git
+# 6. Replace svn with git

 Date: 06/04/2017